 The class rank of Forsyth High School graduates is determined on the basis of average grade point in all courses taken for credit during grades 9 through 12.
 Grade point will be figured on a four point system.
-Weighted courses will factor into class rank beginning with the Class of 2018.

 Students entering from another public accredited school must attend Forsyth two full semesters in order to be ranked in the class.
 Students entering Forsyth from other than a public accredited school must attend four full semesters to be ranked in the class.
 Students attending part-time or graduating at seventh semester will not be included in the class rank.